Find common questions and answers about the LINZ Data Service and the datasets you can access through it.

 - Why are layers with owner names restricted?

 - Proprietor (owner) names are subject to the Privacy Act and some records are protected by non-disclosure directions or orders such as under the Domestic Violence legislation.
-Accordingly you may be required to remove such records from your previously downloaded data, and this is best achieved through the use of a restricted licence as opposed to the open New Zealand Creactive Commons Attribution 3.0 license.
+Accordingly you may be required to remove such records from your previously downloaded data, and this is best achieved through the use of a restricted licence as opposed to the open Creative Commons Attribution 4.0 International license.

 - Why does the shape of my title include the access lot?